-Welcome to the most comprehensive, high-quality online GED classes, practice tests and prep guide!
-Here we’ll provide you with everything you need to pass the official GED test:
+The most comprehensive, high-quality GED program with online GED classes, practice tests, and prep guide!
+Here we’ll provide you with everything you need to pass the GED test:

 - Prepare with our free GED classes below

-- Get study recommendations and guideline to schedule for the GED test.
+- Get study recommendations and guidelines to schedule for the GED test.

-- And much more to easily pass the GED…
+- And much more to get a high score in the GED…

 Learn more about GED Social Studies Classes Online